-Even though it may seem easier to rely on prescription medicines, most doctors would urge their patients to use drugs as a last resort.
-That’s because there’s a clear-cut link between being overweight and having an increased risk of developing diabetes.
+There’s a well-known link between carrying extra weight and having an increased risk of developing diabetes.
 “Obesity is a driving force behind type 2 diabetes.
 By losing excess weight, you automatically lower your risk for diabetes and its severe complications — loss of vision, foot amputations, kidney disease and, in some cases, an early death,” says Neal Barnard, MD, a diabetes researcher who is the founder and president of the Physicians Committee for Responsible Medicine (PCRM) and the author of Dr. Neal Barnard’s Program for Reversing Diabetes: The Scientifically Proven System for Reversing Diabetes Without Drugs.

-In its latest report, the CDC cites that more than 29 million Americans have diabetes, up from an estimated 26 million in 2010.
-The CDC also predicts that, given current trends, at least 1 in 3 people will develop type 2 diabetes in their lifetime.
-Those with type 2 diabetes are unable to effectively use the insulin that you produce.
+A diagnosis of type 2 diabetes means that your body is unable to effectively use the insulin that you produce.
 Insulin is a hormone in the body that regulates blood sugar.
 Hyperglycemia, or high blood sugar, is the distinguishing characteristic of uncontrolled diabetes, and over time leads to serious damage to major organs such as the heart, kidneys and liver, as well as to the nerves and blood vessels.
-Experts believe that type 2 diabetes is almost entirely preventable by weight loss and exercise.

 By contrast, those with type 1 diabetes are unable to make insulin and must rely on medication, typically insulin injections.
 Type 1 diabetes accounts for about 5% of all diagnosed cases of diabetes in adults, says the CDC.
 There is no known way to prevent it, although researchers speculate that genetic and environmental factors such as toxins or viruses contribute to the disease.

 New drugs for diabetes that promise to reduce the need for injections and make life easier for patients hit the market every year, but some healthcare practitioners are wary of prescribing new medications before they have been on the market for a few years.
 Why?
-In the past 15 years at least 3 drugs have been found to have serious side effects.
+In the past 20 years at least 3 drugs have been found to have serious side effects.
 Actos and Avandia have been given the FDA “black box warnings” though haven’t been pulled from the market.
 Actos is thought to increase the risk of congestive heart failure in diabetes patients and research shows Avandia may increase the risk of heart failure, heart attack, and bladder cancer.
 More seriously, Rezulin (a member of the thiazolidinedione (TZD) drug family — the same as Avandia and Actos — has been pulled from the market altogether due to concerns over risk of severe liver damage and toxicity.

 Inhaled Insulin: Ongoing Concerns

-Another drug that continues to make headlines is the inhaled insulin, Afreeza, which has been on the market since early 2015.
-Inhaled insulin, which is used to treat type 1 and type 2 diabetes, is thought to work faster than oral medications or injected insulin.
-However, since Afreeza is delivered via a powdered form through an inhaler and is rapidly absorbed into the lungs, some experts are reluctant to prescribe it and confirm research that cites coughing and lung complications as a common side effect.
+Another drug that continues to make headlines is the inhaled insulin, Afrezza, which has been on the market since early 2015.
+Inhaled insulin, which is used to treat type 1 and type 2 diabetes, is taken immediately before eating and works faster than oral medications or injected insulin.
+However, since Afrezza is a powder delivered through an inhaler and is rapidly absorbed into the lungs, some experts were reluctant to prescribe it concerned that it might have respiratory side effects.

 The Importance of Weight Loss

 While antidiabetic drugs and insulin play an important role in helping to regulate blood sugar, researchers like Dr. Barnard cannot stress strongly enough the benefits of losing weight and getting exercise.
-Though the link between diabetes and obesity isn’t entirely clear, experts speculate that abdominal fat causes fat cells to release inflammatory chemicals that disrupt the cells’ ability to take in insulin (known as insulin resistance).
-By losing weight, diabetics reduce insulin resistance, thus allowing the insulin to work more effectively in the body.
+By losing weight, you can reduce insulin resistance, thus allowing the insulin to work more effectively in the body.
 When you do lose weight, you may be able to discontinue taking drugs to control your blood sugar, like Janice Zayon.
 After five years of regularly taking medication, her doctor suggested that her disease seemed to be under control and that with some lifestyle modifications, she could try managing it without drugs.
 It worked.

-Barnard says that making specific changes to the diet and by losing weight, type 2 diabetics can see blood sugar levels improve to the point where diabetes is no longer diagnosable, he adds.
-The benefit: antidiabetic medications can be lowered or stopped altogether and common symptoms of type 2 diabetes (like nerve pain in the legs and feet) can entirely disappear, Dr. Barnard explains.
+Barnard says that making specific changes to your diet and losing weight can improve your blood sugar levels to the point where diabetes is no longer diagnosable.
+Then, he says, antidiabetic medications can be lowered or stopped while common symptoms of type 2 diabetes (like nerve pain in the legs and feet) can entirely disappear.
 Even better, serious comorbidities that accompany diabetes like heart disease can be reversed, reducing the need for those medications as well.

 Some diabetics work with a certified diabetes educator (CDE), a health professional who specializes in the treatment and care of diabetes.
 CDEs can help people who are prediabetic, at risk of developing type 2 diabetes, have a family history of diabetes, or are diabetic and on medication.
 The cost is often covered by insurance.
 The National Certification Board of Diabetes Educators can help locate CDEs by area.